 - An Irrepressible Hope: Notes from Chicago Catholics, edited by Claire Bushey (2012)

 - Old Comiskey Park: Essays and Memories of the Historic Home of the Chicago White Sox, 1910-1991, edited by Floyd Sullivan (2014).

-Reardon was the urban affairs writer and a feature writer at the Chicago Tribune during a 33-year career at the newspaper.
-He specialized in writing about social issues, public policy questions and the interconnections within the Chicago region.
+From 1976 through 2009, Reardon was the urban affairs writer and a feature writer at the Chicago Tribune.
+During his 32-year career at the newspaper, he specialized in writing about social issues, public policy questions and the interconnections within the Chicago region.

 During his career, Reardon used his expertise in social policy, demographics, statistics, community organizing, Chicago politics, Chicago history, the geography of the city and region, the city’s literature, the multiplicity of governments in the region, real estate development, religion and the history of the nation and world to hold a mirror up to the people of the metropolitan region.
 His goal has always been to help people understand where they’d been, where they were and where they were going.